FlowFuse/website/design/index.md

 #### Node-RED Slack (FlowForge section)

 Keep it short, Slack messages should be factual, informal and have a call to action (a link) where a user can read more.

+### Using Github to edit the Website and Handbook

+We have created a [guide which explains to workflow to edit our website and handbook](./git-how-to).
+This guide was created to help people with limited or no experience of using Git like systems contribute to our projects.